 No water cooled era engines fitted with air cooled cylinders and heads

 * Late model Fantic Coach and Clubman were produced with 40mm forks, therefore these are acceptable on these bikes.
-They cannot be retro fitted to earlier models.
+They cannot be retro fitted to earlier models or models from different manufacturers.

 CLASS 2 - Twinshock